alexenglish/VerusExtras/README.md

 ## listaddressbalances.sh
 List the balance for all addresses that have one, as determined through results of listunspent from the RPC.
 Tab delimited for easy use in scripting.

-## stakepusher.sh
-Finds unspent minted (staked) coinbases and spends them forward to the same address to allow them to stake.
-Preserves privacy by not comingling addresses, and optionally allows the use of a delay to reduce the chances of time-correlation.

 ## integratedbalance.sh
 Presents a nicely structured and pretty-printed json output of current balance information, combining the output of getwalletinfo and z_gettotalbalance to present these balances: transparent, unconfirmed, immature, private, and total (all combined).
 Also presents private balance as a number, rather than text, unlike z_gettotalbalance.